sheenakapoor/MS-Course-Projects/README.md

 Created a pip installable and reusable package with command-line utilities, and managed it in a GitHub repo.
 Formatted the python scripts with black, pylint, and flake8.
 Ensured smooth automation of the software workflow with GitHub actions tests.

+## PSC Internship
+Link to GitHub repo: https://github.com/sheenakapoor/PSC-Netbox-Internship

+This project was entirely managed on GitLab

 Yet to add:
-Analysis and Modeling of Transport Phenomena (comsol project) Internship scripts link to repo
-MS Independent Research Project
+Analysis and Modeling of Transport Phenomena (comsol project), MS Independent Research Project,
 RA project